ComPWA/tensorwaves/doc/install/get-the-source-code.rst

   git clone --recurse-submodules git@github.com:ComPWA/tensorwaves.git

+The :command:`--recurse-submodules` is important here: it forces Git to clone the submodules of tensorwaves as well.

 After that, there should be a folder called :file:`tensorwaves`.
 We'll call this folder the **local repository**.
 If you navigate into it, you can see it has: